T2DREAM/t2dream-portal/docs/AWS.rst

 To deploy your currently checked out branch, run::

-    $ bin/deploy   --instance-type m4.xlarge
+    $ bin/deploy   --instance-type m4.8xlarge

 After a few moments, it will return the domain name of your instance::

-For faster indexing you can use c4.4xlarge, but after indexing stop instance at console and restart it with an m4.xlarge or t2.large
+Initial indexing currently requires c4.8xlarge, but after indexing stop instance at console and restart it with an m4.xlarge if you are not doing any major patches or indexing tests.

     branchname-789abc-username.instance.encodedcc.org